aishuannu/Python/README.md

-Contains python codes I learnt in first semester in CMI.
+Contains python codes which I learnt in first semester in CMI.